tscott82/Data_Task_Force/README.md

-# Nbdime Installation and Configuration Guide ( Jupyter file version )
+# Nbdime Installation and Configuration Guide ( Jupyter version control tool )

 This guide will walk you through the process of installing and configuring Nbdime, a tool for diffing and merging Jupyter notebooks.